Ultimate Delaware Real Estate Investing Guide for 2026

 Housing

-The city of Delaware demonstrates a median home market worth of , the total state has a median home value of , while the median value nationally is .
+The city of Delaware has a median home market worth of , the total state has a median market worth of , while the median value throughout the nation is .

-The annual home value appreciation rate has averaged during the past decade.
-The state’s average during the past decade has been .
-Across the nation, the annual value growth percentage has averaged .
+The annual residential property value growth rate has been during the previous decade.
+The state's average during the recent 10 years has been .
+Through the same cycle, the US annual residential property market worth growth rate is .

-What concerns the rental industry, Delaware shows a median gross rent of .
-The median gross rent amount across the state is , while the United States’ median gross rent is .
+Looking at the rental industry, Delaware has a median gross rent of .
+The same indicator across the state is , with a national gross median of .

 Delaware Rent & Ownership